The progenitor galaxies of stellar haloes as "failed" Milky Ways: Numerics

 We summarise the total number of galaxies identified using these classifications in Table~\ref{tab:obj_counts}.
 We adopt a somewhat generous range for the stellar mass of the progenitor galaxy at $z=2$ in order to boost the statistics of our sample.
 While we identify nearly 17,000 galaxies at $z=2$ in the stellar mass range appropriate to an LMC-like progenitor, only 91 ($\approx 0.5\%$) galaxies fulfil the full set of criteria that we use to determine a potential progenitor of a Milky Way stellar halo.
 In what follows, we will refer to this smaller set of galaxies as the subset of `destroyed' galaxies; the remainder of the set will be referred to as `surviving' galaxies.
 Interestingly, of the 5082 LMC-mass galaxies that are identified as satellites at $z=1$, only 94 of these are satellites of Milky Way-mass galaxies (or, more specifically, their progenitors at $z=1$); the remainder end up as satellites of systems more massive than the mass range used to identify Milky Ways.
 91 out of those 94 satellites are destroyed between $z=1$ and $z=0$, showing that LMC-mass satellites that are accreted relatively early on are not expected to survive until the present day.
 This is consistent with estimates of the infall redshift of the LMC itself, which is estimated to have been accreted into the halo of the Milky Way relatively recently \citep[see, e.g.,][]{Besla2015, Shao2018, Evans2020}.
+Finally, we also note that 146 out of 329 Milky Way-mass analogues at $z=0$ ($\approx44\%$) had main progenitors that were LMC-mass analogues at $z=2$.